It’s a small to medium size dog that’s playful and amusing. The Smooth Poxer will be both loyal and loving to his humans.

 While most dog food is smartly made to include all of your pet’s needs in terms of nutrition, vitamins, and minerals, many dog owners of Smooth Poxers and any number of other dogs like to go a step further.

 The easiest way to do this is to buy some over the counter supplements.

-These are available in lots of different forms – pills, fluid, even candies or chewy treats – and they can cover either a spread of different vitamins and minerals, or something more specifically.
+These are available in lots of different forms – pills, fluid, even candies or chewy treats – and they can cover either a spread of different vitamins and minerals or something more specific.

 So for example, you can get zinc or magnesium supplements if you want your Smooth Poxer to have an extra uplifting boost in those minerals specifically, and likewise for things like Vitamin A, Vitamin C, and so forth.